 As the recorded music industry has continued to transition to a business model through which the majority of revenues are generated from streaming, for many years we have signed recording artists to expanded-rights deals.
 Under our expanded-rights deals, we participate in the recording artist's revenue streams, other than from recorded music sales, such as touring, merchandising and sponsorships.
 In addition to signing recording artists to expanded-rights deals, we have continued to make strategic investments to expand our Recorded Music business and open up new opportunities for our recording artists, including the acquisition of EMP.
-Artist services and expanded-rights recorded music revenue, which includes revenue from expanded-rights deals as well as revenue from our artist services business, represented approximately 14%, 10% and 11% of our total revenues during the fiscal years ended September 30, 2019, September 30, 2018 and September 30, 2017, respectively.
+Artist services and expanded-rights recorded music revenue, which includes revenue from expanded-rights deals as well as revenue from our artist services business, represented approximately 14%, 10% and 11% of our total revenues during the years ended September 30, 2019, September 30, 2018 and September 30, 2017, respectively.
 Artist services and expanded-rights revenue will fluctuate from period to period depending upon recording artists' touring schedules, among other things.
 Margins for the various artist services and expanded-rights revenue streams can vary significantly as well.
 The overall impact on margins will, therefore, depend on the composition of the various revenue streams in any particular period.
 For instance, participation in revenue from touring under our expanded-rights deals typically flows straight through to operating income with little associated cost.
-Revenue from some of our artist services businesses such as management and revenue from participation in touring and sponsorships under our expanded-rights deals are all high margin, while revenue under our expanded-rights deals and revenue from some of our artist services businesses such as merchandising tend to be lower margin than our traditional revenue streams in our Recorded Music business.
+Revenue from some of our artist services businesses such as management and revenue from some of our artist services businesses such as management and revenue from some of our artist services businesses such as merchandising tend to be lower margin than our traditional revenue streams in our Recorded Music business.